 Harlan Hague's Books

-Running from his devils, Jason takes ship in 1850 for California, the jumping off place of the world, he says, seeking anonymity or death.
-There he is caught up in the desperate attempt of an ancient people to live in peace in the land of their ancestors, struggling against an invading force of Yankees who believe they have a higher use for the land.
-Jason takes the side of the Yosemites, finding new meaning in the struggle and in his love for Tah-hee-nay.
+In desperation following a family tragedy, Jason takes ship in 1850 for California, the jumping off place of the world, prepared to relinquish responsibility or life.
+There he is caught up in the forlorn attempt of an ancient people to live in peace in the land of their ancestors, opposing an invading force of Yankees who believe they have a higher use for the land.
+Jason takes the side of the Ahwahneechee people, finding new meaning in their struggle and in his love for Tah-nee-hay.

 A sequel of sorts to Giacomo Puccini's opera, Madama Butterfly, this is the story of the child of U.S. Navy Lt.
 Pinkerton and Cio-Cio-san, the lieutenant's young contract bride during his brief stationing in Nagasaki.
 Raised in the United States, Tom learns of his Japanese mother only at the age of twenty.
 He is troubled and goes to Japan to search for his Japanese soul.
 He finds love in Kyoto's Gion, but the ruthless industrialist who claimed the young maiko as his protégé feels dishonored and vows revenge.
 Available in print and ebook on Amazon.
 On the dropdown menu on the Amazon website, select Books and search for Harlan Hague.
 The print book is also available on order from any bookstore.
 Support your local bookstore.

 Home to Wyoming